muhammadjmifs/Capstone-Project-2/README.md

 - [Table of Contents](#capstone-project-2)
   * [Description](#the-purpose-of-this-project-is-to-provide-a-fully-functional-ecommerce-store-which-allows-products-to-be-added-to-cart-and-checked-out)
+  * [Installation](#To install this ecommerce store you can download al the files.
+These files then need to be placed in the public_html folder on your server.
+Once you go to the domain the ecommerce store will now be visible.)

 *Installation:*
 To install this ecommerce store you can download al the files.
 Thee files then need to be placed in the public_html